ApartmentAT/aat-api-docs/docs/bookings.md

-# Booking functions

 ## List of bookings

-After receiving and pairing the apartments, the Client should request the list of the existing booking for each apartment.
+After receiving and pairing the apartments, the Client should request the list of the existing bookings for each apartment.

 ### Endpoint
 ```